trenskow/Slaminate/README.md

 #### Oh - and this...

-You could create something like an navigation controller like this.
-The `position` offset lets you apply a position in time of the animation.
+The `position` offset lets you apply a position in time of the animation – and when you can `begin()` the animation will take off from that position.

+Sp you could create something like an navigation controller pan gesture dismiss like this.

 	class MyNavigationController {
 		var panGesture: UIScreenEdgePanGestureRecognizer